ruqianq/aws-xgboost-mlops-project/README.md

 1. AWS Account
 You need an AWS account with sufficient permissions to create and manage resources such as S3 buckets, Lambda functions, and SageMaker instances.

-2.AWS CLI
+2. AWS CLI
 Install and configure the AWS Command Line Interface (CLI) to interact with AWS services.
 [Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 Configure AWS CLI with your credentials
 ```
 aws configure
 ```

-3.Python and Pipenv
+3. Python and Pipenv
 Ensure you have at least 3.10 python installed and latest pipenv

 4. Docker